 - Did you know?
 Having a home security system may qualify you for a discount off your home insurance premium.
-Depending on the type of system you get (or have), you can probably expect at least a 5% discount, if not more.
+Depending on the type of system you get (or have), you can probably expect a 5 per cent discount, if not more.

 3. Go for the ‘lived-in’ look

 Before you go away on holiday, arrange for someone to mow your lawn, pick up your mail and park in your driveway.
 This will make it look like you’re still home and help deter robbers.
 It’s also a smart idea to use timers on indoor lights or installing motion sensor lights outdoors.
 Most burglars target homes they suspect are unoccupied at the time.